HibaKob/MicroBundleCompute/README.md

 In all cases, the output visualizations are stored as ``.png`` and ``.gif`` files, except for plots which are stored as ``.pdf`` files for higher resolution.

 For pillar tracking, the outputs of running the visualization codes will be stored in the ``pillar_visualizations`` folder.
-Three timeseries plots should be contained here: ``pillar_directional_displacement.pdf``, ``pillar_mean_absolute_displacement.pdf``, and ``pillar_force_absolute.pdf`` and correspond to the varition of the pillar mean row and column displacements, pillar mean absolute displacement, and pillar absolute force with respect to frame number.
+Three timeseries plots should be contained here: ``pillar_directional_displacement.pdf``, ``pillar_mean_absolute_displacement.pdf``, and ``pillar_force_absolute.pdf`` and correspond to the variation of the pillar mean row and column displacements, pillar mean absolute displacement, and pillar absolute force with respect to frame number.
 We note here that if 2 pillars are tracked, the results will be visualized on the same plots.

 <p align = "center">
 <img alt="pillar directional displacement visualization" src="tutorials/figs/Visualizations/pillar_directional_displacement.png" width="100%" />